REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Blue flag iris Iris versicolor C

-Yellow flag iris Iris pseudoacorus Yellow iris
+Yellow flag iris Iris pseudoacorus Yellow iris F

-Poison ivy Toxicodendron radicans poison oak CF
+Poison ivy Toxicodendron radicans poison oak CFM

 Boneset Eupatorium perfoliatum C